 THE OAKS WATER SUPPLY CORPORATION

-The Oaks Water Supply (TOWSC) is a not-for-profit, member owned co-op.
+Residential water service within the Scenic Oaks and Country Estates subdivisions is provided by The Oaks Water Supply Corporation (TOWSC).
+TOWSC is a not-for-profit, member owned co-op.
 The major requirements for membership are property ownership and responsibility for payment of water services to the property owned.
-Homebuilders, developers, and lien holders are not eligible for membership.
+Homebuilders, developers and lien holders are not eligible for membership.

 TOWSC is managed by a Board of Directors elected by the membership.
 The Board consists of five directors who serve without compensation.
 The Board meets monthly, normally on the third Tuesday of each month, at 7:30 p.m.
 The meeting is held in the TOWSC office located at 26058 Hazy Hollow Dr., just inside the Scenic Oaks security gate.
 All members are welcome at these meetings.
-An annual meeting of the membership is held on the fourth Monday of March and it is held in the SOPOA building at the subdivision entry.
+An annual meeting of the membership is held on the fourth Monday of March.
 The directors are elected at this annual meeting and members also vote on other issues as necessary.

-During the period from October, 1993, to August, 2006, a contractor was employed to operate the system.
+During the period from October 1993 to August 2006 a contractor was employed to operate the water system.
 The contractor provided daily maintenance and service as needed.
-The contractor was responsible for reading meters, billing customers, providing reports to TCEQ and the Board of Directors, and responding to customer inquires and complaints.
-Effective September 1, 2006, the Board hired our own staff to operate the system.
-Our staff is responsible for all company operations including limited maintenance.
-Maintenance beyond staff capability, primarily that requiring extra manpower or equipment, is still accomplished by contract.
+The contractor was also responsible for reading meters, billing customers, and responding to customer inquires and complaints.
+The contractor was K M Utility Management and its successor company Haskins One Pump, Ltd.